The average hourly pay for a Customer Service Administrator is $17.00.

 What Do Customer Service Administrators Do?

 A customer service administrator holds a supervisory position, handling customer inquiries and overseeing the needs and requirements of the customer service representatives working in their department.
 This is normally an office-type position that requires equal parts clerical skill and communications savvy.

 Persons in this line of work are expected to be familiar with all aspects of customer service within their organization.
 They are a liaison between the company and the consumer.
 A customer …Read more

 Customer Service Administrator Tasks

-Document and track instructions for clients, including deadlines, troubleshooting tips, and estimated performance.
+- Document and track instructions for clients, including deadlines, troubleshooting tips, and estimated performance.

-Communicate frequently with sales team, clients, brokers, manufacturers, and other groups to reach deadlines.
+- Communicate frequently with sales team, clients, brokers, manufacturers, and other groups to reach deadlines.

 Job Satisfaction for Customer Service Administrator